Best Plastic-Free Coffee Grinders

 Skip regardless of materials - a blade grinder chops unevenly and can't produce a proper burr grind.
 Most also use a plastic grinding chamber.

-Ceramic burrs and a glass catch bowl, but the hopper and upper body the beans sit in are polypropylene - the classic "ceramic burr, plastic everywhere else" hand grinder.
+Ceramic burrs and a glass catch bowl, but the hopper and body the beans travel through are polypropylene - minimal-contact, not the plastic-free grinder it's mistaken for.